boonjiashen2/boonjiashen2.github.io/_posts/2021-02-09-my-14-days-at-a-quarantine-facility-in-singapore.md

 ---
 layout: post
-title: My 14 days in a quarantine facility in Singapore
+title: My 14 days at a quarantine facility in Singapore
 ---

-I spent 14 days in a quarantine facility in Singapore.
+I spent 14 days at a quarantine facility in Singapore.
 Actually I'm still in the facility as I'm writing this.
 I still have about 1.5 hours before ~~I'm released~~ I check out.
 Here's a brief recount of my experience, which was pretty good, all things considered.

 ### Context